AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/backend-performance.md

 ## Manage cron jobs effectively: performance and timing

 Cron jobs play a vital role in processing site background tasks, such as report generation and product indexing.
-However, cron job optimization requires careful consideration of their impact on overall performance.
+However, cron job optimization requires carefully considering their impact on overall performance.
 Developers must evaluate the scheduling frequency and determine the optimal timing based on specific requirements.

 Balancing performance and convenience, it is often advisable to schedule cron jobs during low-traffic periods.
 However, dealing with clients in different time zones can present challenges, demanding a thoughtful approach to ensure a harmonious experience across multiple geographies.

 If you are responsible for optimizing cron performance and timing, review the current cron configuration from the Commerce Admin, and learn about setting up and configuring cron jobs for Commerce projects.

-Also, you can use the Observation for Adobe Commerce tool to view cron-related performance indicators.
+Also, you can use Observation for Adobe Commerce to view cron-related performance indicators.
 This tool combines log data from multiple sources to help you better manage Adobe Commerce site performance and diagnose issues.

 - [Cron (scheduled tasks)](https://experienceleague.adobe.com/docs/commerce-admin/systems/tools/cron.html) in the _Commerce Admin Systems User Guide_
 - [Application configuration – crons property](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure/app/properties/crons-property.html) (Commerce on cloud infrastructure)